Dave-team/Knowledge-base/Principles.md

     - Character is having gone through hard times and coming out on top
     - Get uncomfortable more often
     - Seek out criticism
+    - You always want to see the reality, the way things are.
+This is hard because we have preconceived notions around how things should be.
+When something bad happens, we then suffer because we’ve been putting off reality – we’ve been hiding it from ourselves.
+The moment of suffering then is a moment of truth.
+It is a moment where you’re forced to embrace reality the way it actually is.
+Then, you can make meaningful change and progress. -	The hard thing is seeing the truth.
+To see the truth, you have to get your ego out of the way because your ego doesn’t want to face the truth.
+The smaller you can make your ego, the less conditioned you can make your reactions, the less desires you can have about the outcome you want, the easier it will be to see the reality (.e.g advising a friend of a breakup being in it yourself)
+    - Choose short term pain in order to get longer term happiness
+    - When there’s pain, it means there is something to learn.
+The more you deal and face the pain, the more you learn and the better you become at encountering similar or even heavier pains.
+    - Think of life as a puzzle: every challenge you solve is a principle that helps avoid the same sort of problem in the future
+    - Pain + reflection = Progress
 - Spend time with great people
     - You are the average of the five people you spend most time with
     - Visualize how others would handle situations and emulate these situations (Naval, Paul G, Jocko)